 Have you ever done a Google search on PGA Tour Driving Leaders?
 I’m often curious who the big hitters are on tour that can really smash a golf ball down the fairway.
-Some common names that come up are Dustin Johnsn, Rory McIlroy, Bubba Watson.
+Some common names that come up are Dustin Johnson, Rory McIlroy, Bubba Watson, to name a few.

-How I Hit the Ball Far – PGA Pro Swing Tips
+How Pro Golfer’s Hit the Ball Far – PGA Pro Swing Tips

 In an interview with Golf Digest, Bubba Watson states “To give it a little extra, I turn my front foot out, toward the target.
 That helps me get through the ball faster.
 I have to watch that my body and hands don’t fall behind, but it definitely adds speed.
 When I’m playing with my buddies at home and they see that toe go out, they know I’m going at it.”

 Camilio Villegas shares that he likes to relax his body so it’s more loose and not so tense during his golf swing.
 This allows him to unlock more power and speed.
 To stay relaxed, he focuses more on his breathing.
 Try it out next time you’re at the driving range.

 Brandt Snedeker likes to widen his golf stance at address and then checks his grip to make sure it’s not to tight.
 He states that keeping the tension away allows him to swing fast without feeling like he’s over-hitting it.